Interventional Radiology Tech Career Guide: Pay, Job Outlook

 Once you’ve completed your education program, you will need to obtain certification through the ARRT.
 These are the steps to earning certification as an IR Tech:

-- Submit proof you have completed the educational eligibility requirements, including their Didactic and Clinical Competency Requirements specific to radiography.
+- Submit proof that you have completed the educational eligibility requirements, including the Didactic and Clinical Competency Requirements specific to radiography.
 How you demonstrate these is up to your program, but the ARRT does have suggested guidelines.

 - Pass the ARRT ethical requirements.